-P. REIMBURSEMENTS/PRE-APPROVED BY THE PRESIDENT/CHIEF EXECUTIVE OFFICER
+P. REIMBURSEMENTS/PRE-APPROVED BY A VICE PRESIDENT

-Workforce Alliance designated training/conference/meeting expenses shall be approved by the President/Chief Executive Officer prior to the event.
+Workforce Alliance designated training/conference/meeting expenses shall be approved by a Vice President prior to the event.

 Meals for meetings which have an approved business purpose must include the business purpose and people in attendance in the documentation for reimbursement.